rabbitmq/rabbitmq-oauth2-tutorial/README.md

 Run the following 4 commands to get the environment ready to see Oauth2 plugin in action:

+  1. `make build-uaa` to build a docker image of UAA
-  1. `make start-uaa` to get UAA server running
+  2. `make start-uaa` to get UAA server running
-  2. `docker logs uaa -f` and wait until you see it `> :cargoRunLocal`.
+  3. `docker logs uaa -f` and wait until you see it `> :cargoRunLocal`.
 It takes time to start.
-  3. `make setup-users-and-clients` to install uaac client; connect to UAA server and set ups users, group, clients and permissions
+  4. `make setup-users-and-clients` to install uaac client; connect to UAA server and set ups users, group, clients and permissions
 		> *IMPORTANT*: hit enter when prompted for client secret.

-  4. `make start-rabbitmq` to start RabbitMQ server
+  5. `make start-rabbitmq` to start RabbitMQ server

 #### Use Asymmetrical digital singing keys

 Run the following 4 commands to get the environment ready to see Oauth2 plugin in action:

+  1. `make build-uaa` to build a docker image of UAA
-  1. `MODE=asymmetric_key make start-uaa` to get UAA server running
+  2. `MODE=asymmetric_key make start-uaa` to get UAA server running
-  2. `docker logs uaa -f` and wait until you see it `> :cargoRunLocal`.
+  3. `docker logs uaa -f` and wait until you see it `> :cargoRunLocal`.
 It takes time to start.
-  3. `make setup-users-and-clients` to install uaac client; connect to UAA server and set ups users, group, clients and permissions
+  4. `make setup-users-and-clients` to install uaac client; connect to UAA server and set ups users, group, clients and permissions
 		> *IMPORTANT*: hit enter when prompted for client secret.

-  4. `MODE=asymmetric_key make start-rabbitmq` to start RabbitMQ server
+  5. `MODE=asymmetric_key make start-rabbitmq` to start RabbitMQ server

 ### Use Case 1 Management user accessing the Management UI